nogibjj/706_Project1_YL/README.md

 ## Project description

 The project adapts from the project template from Week 01, and add Pandas scripts to output the summary statistics and visualizations of certain features within a given dataset.
-I used the `wine.csv` dataset, a dataset describing the quality of red Bordeaux wine from 1952 to 1980.
+I used the `nba-teams-2017.csv` dataset, a dataset describing the wins, losses and game statistics for all the NBA teams during the 2016-17 Regular Season.

 * I calculated the summary statistics (mean/median/standard deviation) of the column `Price`, the log price of red wine.